spotfiresoftware/tibco-streaming-samples/nativelibrary/README.md

 # Native: Samples

-How to use native libraries in Spotfire&reg; Streaming 11.2.0-SNAPSHOT projects.
+How to use native libraries in TIBCO&reg; Streaming 11.2.0-SNAPSHOT projects.

 Samples :

 * [How to build and use native libraries with NAR.](nar/README.md)

 ---
-Copyright (c) 2018-2023 Cloud Software Group, Inc.
+Copyright (c) 2018-2025 Cloud Software Group, Inc.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: